What Does it Mean to Study Physical Therapy?

-The educational and career opportunities for students interested in physical therapy have grown and expanded in the past few decades.
-Originally developed as a treatment for wounded soldiers in World War I, physical therapy is now one of the fastest-growing professions in the United States.
+Originally developed as a treatment for wounded soldiers in World War I, the educational and career opportunities for students interested in physical therapy have expanded since that time.
 Physical therapists team up with doctors and counselors in order to rehabilitate patients with physical injuries, diseases, limitations, and impairments.
-They develop exercise schedules and frequently use heat, cold, electricity, sound, and water technologies to relieve pain and stimulate muscles.
-Most commonly, physical therapists focus on rehabilitation stemming from injuries, but they may also specialize in sports therapy, orthopedics, or pediatrics.
+They develop exercise schedules and may use heat, cold, electricity, sound and/or water technologies to relieve pain and stimulate muscles.
+Most commonly, physical therapists focus on rehabilitation stemming from injuries, but they may also specialize in sports therapy, orthopedics or pediatrics.

-An advanced degree from an accredited institution is required to become a practicing physical therapist.
-Professionals in this field rely heavily upon biological, anatomical, and procedural knowledge of rehabilitation and exercise science.
-A good degree program, whether online or on-campus, will combine theoretical knowledge with hands-on experience (often arranged locally for distance learning students).
-A top-notch degree program also provides a student with the ability to learn and apply the latest procedures, treatments, and therapies.
-Physical therapy degree programs are extremely challenging.
-It is therefore important for prospective students to be fully prepared for the admissions process and initial coursework.
+An advanced healthcare degree from an accredited institution is required in order to practice as a physical therapist.
+Professionals in this field rely heavily upon biological, anatomical and procedural knowledge of rehabilitation and exercise science.
+A good degree program, whether online or on-campus, combines theoretical knowledge with hands-on experience (often arranged locally for distance learning students).

 In most cases, physical therapy programs are offered at the graduate level, meaning that students generally cannot enroll without a bachelor's degree.
 However, students can obtain positions as physical therapist assistants with an associate degree.
 This can be a way to test whether a career is a good fit.